 Located in one of the most remote areas in Nova Scotia, the Canso Barrens feature a rugged coast of white granite bedrock, glacial erratics and stunted trees.
 Offering numerous rock islands, hidden coves and narrow, shallow channels, this coast is quite sheltered and makes for an amazing and diverse paddle.

 Bay of Fundy & Annapolis Valley

 The sheltered coastline of Blue Rocks offers rows of greenish-blue stratified slate, forming an archipelago of over fifty islands.
-This maze of islands features stunning passageways lined with golden yellow rockweed, which are only accessible by kayak.
+This maze of islands features narrow passageways lined with golden yellow rockweed, which are only accessible by kayak.
 The clear, shallow waters around the islands also allow for easy viewing of sealife above and below its calm surface.

 Partially linked to the mainland by road, this small group of islands offers colourful fishing communities and pristine coasts of granite rock, layered slate, sandy beaches, and a sheltered salt marsh.
 The numerous islands and shallow passageways create a very sheltered waterway for novice kayakers, while the more experienced will be amazed by the expansive white sand beaches further offshore.